Balm Bench

 Overview

 Murumuru butter is useful when you want more body than a soft butter gives, but less drag than a wax-heavy build.
-In the tin it reads firm and tidy, then breaks down quickly on warm fingers.
+In the tin it feels firm and tidy, then breaks down quickly on warm fingers.
 That gives balms and salves a controlled melt with a smoother, less greasy finish.

 For the Science Hippies